AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 Powell laughed heartily as he saw the flash of realization over Williams’ face.
 He had been waiting patiently for this moment.

 “The yield curve whispers to us from the future,” Powell said.
-“Because we have set up a massive anticipatory network that satisfies the conditions set forth in the *Review*.
-A network that pulls forward the eternal future into the present and allows us to send messages to our past selves.”
+“Because my predecessors have created an anticipatory network that satisfies the conditions set forth in the *Review*.
+A machine that can pull forward the eternal future into the present.”

+“You had me at acausality,” Alex said.
+“Given what you described, the treasury market allows us to send messages to our past selves.”

-“Now you know the true history of the modern Fed and why we control the most liquid predictive market in the world, connecting  a global network of traders and investors who transact daily with each other.
-The new Fed was born in the flames of the Second World War.
-The moment Marriner Eccles received the translation of her manuscript in 1941.”
+Powell nodded approvingly.
+“This is the true history of the modern Fed born amid the flames of the Second World War.
+From the moment Marriner Stoddard Eccles received an anonymous manuscript in 1941.
+That is why we control the most liquid predictive market in the world and train a global network of traders and investors to do our bidding.”

 This was all so ridiculous to Williams, but less so to Alex.
-She had nursed her own private doubts of late about the dual mandate and the retconned creation mythology of the Federal Reserve it embodied, opinionss she dared not air in public.
+She had nursed her own private doubts about the Federal Reserve’s mandate of late, opinions which she dared not air in public.
+The retconned creation mythology of the Federal Reserve embodied by the dual-but-actually-triple mandate had always struck her as a theologico-monetary Nicene Creed.

-“The Federal Reserve acts as the eyes of the Republic, providing advance warning of threats to our democracy,” Powell said proudly.
+“The Federal Reserve acts as the eyes of the Republic to provide advance warning of threats to our democracy,” Powell said proudly.
 “Our stewardship of capital markets is of only secondary concern.”

-Williams sank mutely into his chair.
+Overwhelmed, Williams sank into his chair.

-“The the treasury market transmission network is still an imperfect one, the financial equivalent of smoke signals,” Powell explained.
-“We communicate by inverting the yield curve, and encode information in the timing and the choice of tenors that get inverted.
-Anything more complicated than that becomes garbled when you try to send messages years back in time.”
+“The treasury market transmission network we have is still an imperfect one.
+Basically, the financial equivalent of smoke signals,” Powell explained.
+“We communicate by inverting the yield curve and the information is encoded in the timing and magnitude of the inversion.
+Anything more complicated than that becomes garbled when you try to send messages years back in time.

 {% maincolumn 'assets/img/Inversion.PNG'  %}

-“Last August, the entire curve inverted.
-According to our protocol, the spreads between the three and five year and the two and five year signal mass unrest within two years, with updates to follow.
-We proceeded by calibrating our monetary antennae by adjusting the federal feds rate upward until we received a follow-up signal.
-Which we received just this morning, when the three month and ten year flipped.
-America is going to be hit with a global pandemic.
+“Last August, almost the entire curve inverted.
+According to our codebook, the spreads between the three and five year and the two and five year signaled mass unrest within two years, with updates to follow.
+We proceeded by increasing the resolution of our monetary antennae by adjusting the federal funds rate upward until we received a follow-up signal.
+Which we received just this morning when the three month and ten year flipped.

+“The situation is bleak, the country is going to be struck by a global pandemic at around March of next year or so.”

+ “Sounds like we still have time, though,” Alex said hopefully.

-“We’ve tried to warn the executive branch about it.
-However, unlike in the past, the executive branch is not responding as decisively to the intelligence as we had hoped.
-The situation is bleak.
-This is the first time we have operated alone.
-And there’s only so much the eyes of the Republic can do.”
+“We have adequate time to make precaution and I’ve tried to warn the executive branch about it.
+But unlike in the past, the current executive branch is not responding as decisively as I had hoped.
+Maybe they do not want to sow panic, but I am not sure.
+This is the first time I have operated alone and there’s only so much that being the eyes of the Republic can do.”

 “Does no one else know?”
 Williams asked.

-“The true purpose of the Federal Reserve is only revealed to the President, a few of his or her trusted advisors, and me,” Powell said.
+“The true purpose of the Federal Reserve is only revealed to the President, a few of his trusted advisors, my foreign counterparts, and me,” Powell said.
 “And I’m breaching protocol by telling you.”

-“But I believe that there’s a special destiny that comes with leading the New York Fed.”
 Powell rubbed his sleepless eyes.
-“And with the Ender line.”
+“And I’m doing it because I believe that there’s a special destiny that comes with leading the New York Fed.
+And with the Ender line.”

 “Thanks,” Williams said.
 “But I’m not sure how I can help.”

 “Me neither,” Alex added.

-“To be frank with you, I’m not exactly sure what to do either.
-But I’ve always known you to have a good head on your shoulders and you said you can vouch for her ability.
+“To be frank with you, I’m not exactly sure what we should do either.
+But John, I’ve always known you to have a good head on your shoulders and you said you can vouch for Alex’s ability.
 We’ll think of something together.”

 “Okay.”
-His boss was overbearing sometimes, Williams thought.
+Williams’ boss could be overbearing sometimes, he thought.

 “And we’re going to have to meet in person, all three of us, more often than our quarterly FOMC committee meetings.”

 “Sure,” Williams agreed with a sense of dread.
 Even with the weight of the country on his shoulders, he did not look forward to long commutes to the capital.
 “Whatever it takes.”

-The two men stared at each other from across the table for a while before Alex interrupted.
-“So now what?”
+The pit in his stomach deepened.
+And he was growing peckish.

-“It’s already six,” Powell said, glancing at the clock.
-“Are you free to join me for an early supper?
+“Oh, it’s already six now,” Powell said, glancing over his watch.
+“Would either of you be free to join me for an early supper?
 Some of Lagarde’s proteges will be attending and it would be good to make introductions.
 The Europeans are also receiving dire warnings at their ends, it seems.”

-“I think I’ll pass, I’ve met all of them anyway,” Williams said.
+“I think I’ll pass, I’ve met all of them anyway,” Williams said reluctantly.
 “I also need some time to process all of this.”

 “Have a good one, John,” Powell waved.

-“Yea, you too.”
+“Yea, you too,” Williams replied, before slinking out of the conference room.

 The chairman waited until Williams was out of earshot.